 Architect: Clarence J. Smale, along with theatre designer Carl Moeller, created an interesting environment with volcanos, waterfalls and more.

-A rendering by the architect from the Herald Examiner Collection at the Los Angeles Public Library.
-The caption that appeared with the image when it appeared in April, 1940:
+A rendering by the from the Herald Examiner Collection at the Los Angeles Public Library.
+Possibly this was drawn by Carl Moeller.
+His style of stretched cars can be seen in other drawings such as one for the Fox Inglewood.
+The caption that appeared with this image when it appeared in April, 1940:

 "Artist's sketch of the $250,000 Hawaii Theatre nearing completion at 4951 Hollywood Blvd.
 The structure has a seating capacity of 1150 and is being leased for a long term by Albert A. Galston and Jay Sutton.
 Architect: Clarence G. Smale."